 — Regarding the “Canticle of the Sun” . . .

-I agree with those that regard St. Thomas and St. Francis as the best fulfillment of medieval society.
+I partially agree with those that regard St. Thomas and St. Francis as the best fulfillment of medieval society.
 St. Thomas’ massive Summa Theologica stands as perhaps the greatest extended theological treatise in the history of the Church.
-But St. Francis probably had a greater degree of sanctity.
+But St. Francis possibly had a greater degree of sanctity.
 And in one fell swoop of poetic insight, St. Francis both perfectly expressed the medieval vision and revealed timeless truths.

 Most high, all powerful, all good Lord!